ngrx/platform/projects/ngrx.io/content/guide/data/entity-dataservice.md

 The update property values are the _properties-to-update_;
 unmentioned properties should retain their current values.

+All those methods support a second parameter `options?: EntityDataServiceOptions`, in the options, there is a `tag` property which is from `action.payload`, for details, refer to [EntityActions](guide/data/entity-actions).

 </div>

 The default data service methods return the `Observables` returned by the corresponding Angular `HttpClient` methods.